José Manuel Barroso: Post Brussels, 2015-present

+On 15 January 2026 Barroso was appointed as president of the Luso-American Development Foundation (FLAD).

 Personal life

 In 1980, he married Maria Margarida Pinto Ribeiro de Sousa Uva, with whom he has three sons.
 Sousa Uva died from uterine cancer in August 2016, at the age of 60.

 Apart from Portuguese, Barroso is fluent in French, speaks Spanish and English and has taken a course to acquire a basic knowledge of German.